From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 Deteriorating parliament

-Most MPs attempt to adhere to the processes of oversight and legislation without engaging in a deeper political role, justifying their choice by simplifying their image as “service MPs” or “independent MPs.”
+Most MPs attempt to adhere to the processes of oversight and legislation without engaging in a deeper political role, justifying their choice by simplifying their image as service MPs or independent MPs.
 This choice has been adopted by MPs who do not wish to confront or question the Shia Coordination Framework (SCF)—the largest parliamentary bloc—to avoid any collision with them.

 However, the incident of Al-Salami has demonstrated the inability to sustain the model of service or independent MP, as it is possible to pursue, silence, and restrict their powers in ways that acquire a legal character.
-Al-Salami’s “political neutrality” on freedom issues did not prevent the authorities from targeting him.
-Even his former statements that aligned with the campaign to restrict freedoms in the past—such as his stance against wedding and celebration halls in Najaf—did not vindicate him, as the issue of freedom suppression for the authorities is linked to political objectives aimed at silencing their opponents, and not stemming from a specific ethical stance.
+Al-Salami’s political neutrality on freedom issues did not prevent the authorities from targeting him.
+Even his former statements that aligned with the campaign to restrict freedoms in the past—such as his stance against wedding and celebration halls in Najaf—did not vindicate him, as the issue of freedom suppression for the authorities is linked to political objectives aimed at silencing their opponents and not stemming from a specific ethical stance.
 The various ethical interpretations of this repression process are nothing more than a tool to cover up the political objectives.

 Thus, even those individuals or institutions that contribute today to undermining freedom of expression with various pretexts can become future targets of this pattern of repression.
-This scenario is likely to occur unless the vague terms and elastic expressions in the Iraqi laws are removed, and a serious and bold stand is taken against attempts to silence people and draw new red lines in Iraq.
+This scenario is likely to occur unless the vague terms and elastic expressions in the Iraqi laws are removed and a serious and bold stand is taken against attempts to silence people and draw new red lines in Iraq.